skade/lazers/lazers-traits/src/lib.md

 definition for what constitutes a document.
 In our case, we decide that anything that can be serialised and deserialised by serde is a document.

-Also, we provide a blanket implementation that ensures that every type that is Deserialize and Serialize.
+Also, we provide a blanket implementation that ensures that every type that is DeserializeOwned and Serialize.

-The Document trait is a marker trait and holds no methods.

 Documents, as a design choice, don't hold information about the database they were loaded from.